-At the recommended doses of apomorphine, severe nausea and vomiting can be expected.
-Because of this, in domestic clinical studies, 98% of all patients were treated with the antiemetic trimethobenzamide for three days prior to beginning apomorphine and were then encouraged to continue trimethobenzamide for at least 6 weeks.
-Among 522 patients treated, 262 (50%) discontinued trimethobenzamide while continuing apomorphine.
+APOKYN causes severe nausea and vomiting when it is administered at recommended doses.
+Because of this, in domestic clinical studies, 98% of all patients were pre-medicated with trimethobenzamide, an antiemetic, for three days prior to study enrollment, and were then encouraged to continue trimethobenzamide for at least 6 weeks.
+Even with the use of concomitant trimethobenzamide in clinical studies, 31% and 11% of the APOKYN-treated patients had nausea and vomiting, respectively, and 3% and 2% of the patients discontinued APOKYN due to nausea and vomiting, respectively.
+Among 522 patients treated, 262 (50%) discontinued trimethobenzamide while continuing APOKYN.
 The average time to discontinuation of trimethobenzamide was about 2 months (range: 1 day to 33 months).
-For the 262 patients who discontinued trimethobenzamide, 249 patients continued apomorphine without trimethobenzamide for a duration of follow-up that averaged 1 year (range: 0-3 years).
-Even with the use of trimethobenzamide in clinical trials, 31% of the patients experienced nausea and 11% of the patients experienced vomiting.
-In clinical trials, 3% of the patients discontinued apomorphine due to nausea and 2% discontinued due to vomiting.
+For the 262 patients who discontinued trimethobenzamide, 249 patients continued apomorphine without trimethobenzamide for a duration of follow-up that averaged 1 year (range: 0 years to 3 years).

-In the domestic development of apomorphine, there was no experience with antiemetics other than trimethobenzamide.
-Some antiemetics with anti-dopaminergic actions have the potential to worsen the clinical state of patients with Parkinson's disease and should be avoided.
+The ability of concomitantly administered antiemetic drugs other than trimethobenzamide) has not been studied.
+Antiemetics with anti-dopaminergic actions (e.g., haloperidol, chlorpromazine, promethazine, prochlorperazine, metaclopramide) have the potential to worsen the symptoms in patients with Parkinson's disease and should be avoided.

-In clinical studies, about 2% of patients experienced syncope.
+In clinical studies, approximately 2% of APOKYN-treated patients experienced syncope.

-Dopamine agonists may cause orthostatic hypotension at any time, especially during dose escalation.
-Parkinson's disease patients, in addition, may have an impaired capacity to respond to an orthostatic challenge.
+Dopamine agonists, including APOKYN, may cause orthostatic hypotension at any time but especially during dose escalation.
+Patients with Parkinson's disease may also have an impaired capacity to respond to an orthostatic challenge.
 For these reasons, Parkinson's disease patients being treated with dopaminergic agonists ordinarily require careful monitoring for signs and symptoms of orthostatic hypotension, especially during dose escalation, and should be informed of this risk.

-The effects of apomorphine on blood pressure may be increased by the concomitant use of alcohol, antihypertensive medications, and vasodilators (especially nitrates).
-Alcohol should be avoided when using APOKYN (apomorphine) and extra caution should be exercised if APOKYN (apomorphine) must be administered with concomitant antihypertensive medications and/or vasodilators (see PRECAUTIONS: DRUG INTERACTIONS and PATIENT INFORMATION).
+The hypotensive effects of APOKYN may be increased by the concomitant use of alcohol, antihypertensive medications, and vasodilators (especially nitrates).
+Patients should avoid alcohol when using APOKYN.
+Check blood pressure for hypotension and orthostatic hypotension in patients using APOKYN with concomitant antihypertensive medications and/or vasodilators [see DRUG INTERACTIONS].

-Patients with Parkinson's disease (PD) are at risk of falling due to the underlying postural instability and concomitant autonomic instability seen in some patients with PD, and from syncope caused by the blood pressure lowering effects of the drugs used to treat PD.
-Subcutaneous apomorphine might increase the risk of falling by simultaneously lowering blood pressure and altering mobility (see WARNINGS: Symptomatic Hypotension; PRECAUTIONS: Dyskinesias).
+Patients with Parkinson's disease are at risk of falling due to underlying postural instability, possible autonomic instability, and syncope caused by the blood pressure lowering effects of the drugs used to treat Parkinson's disease.
+Subcutaneous APOKYN might increase the risk of falling by simultaneously lowering blood pressure and altering mobility [see CLINICAL PHARMACOLOGY].